-Level Rationale Intensity Medium Activity appears to be at level typical for the season.
-Influenza A activity remains above typical level but continues to decrease.
+Level Rationale Intensity Medium to High Activity appears to be at level typical for the season.
+Influenza A activity has decreased but remains above level typical for the season.
 Geographical spread Widespread There is respiratory disease activity presence across the territory.
-Trend Decreasing Trends for many indicators are decreasing, particularly for Influenza A.
+Trend Stable to Decreasing Influenza A indicators remain high but are decreasing, COVID-19 indicators are stable, and RSV indicators are increasing.